bboston7/stellar-core/docs/software/commands.md

     parameter (accepts integer value from 0 to 100).
   * `soroban_upload` mode generates soroban TXs that upload random wasm blobs.
     Many of these TXs are invalid and not applied, so this test is appropriate for herder and overlay tests.
+This mode allows specification of the distribution it samples wasm sizes from via the `wasmbytesintervals` and `wasmbytesweights` parameters.
+See the section on [specifying piecewise distributions](#specifying-piecewise-distributions) for more info on how to set these parameters.
   * `soroban_invoke_setup` mode create soroban contract instances to be used by `soroban_invoke`.
 This mode must be run before `soroban_invoke`.
   * `soroban_invoke` mode generates valid soroban TXs that invoke a resource intensive contract.
 Each invocation picks a random amount of resources between some bound.
-Resource bounds can be set with the `dataentrieslow`, `dataentrieshigh`, `kilobyteslow`, `kilobyteshigh`, `txsizelow`, `txsizehigh`, `cpulow`, `cpuhigh`, where CPU bounds correspond to instruction count. `kilobytes*` values indicate the total ammount of disk IO generated TXs require. `instances` and `wasms` parameters determine how many unique contract instances and wasm entries will be used.
+Resource distributions can be set with the `dataentriesintervals`, `dataentriesweights`, `kilobytesintervals`, `kilobytesweights`, `txsizeintervals`, `txsizeweights`, `cpuintervals`, `cpuweights`, where CPU bounds correspond to instruction count.
+    `kilobytes*` values indicate the total amount of disk IO generated TXs require.
+See the section on [specifying piecewise distributions](#specifying-piecewise-distributions) for more info on how to set these parameters.  `instances` and `wasms` parameters determine how many unique contract instances and wasm entries will be used.
+Lastly, `minpercentsuccess` determines the minimum percentage of invocations that must succeed at apply time for load generation to be considered successful.
   * `upgrade_setup` mode create soroban contract instance to be used by `create_upgrade`.
 This mode must be run before `create_upgrade`.
   * `create_upgrade` mode write a soroban upgrade set and returns the ConfigUpgradeSetKey.
 Most network config settings are supported.
-If a given setting is ommited or set to 0, it is not upgraded and maintains the current value.
+If a given setting is omitted or set to 0, it is not upgraded and maintains the current value.
 To not exceed HTTP string limits, the names are very short.
 See `CommandHandler::generateLoad` for available options.
+  * `blend_classic_soroban_setup` mode creates soroban contract instances to be used by `blend_classic_soroban`.
+This mode must be run before `blend_classic_soroban`.
+  * `blend_classic_soroban` mode creates a mix of `pay`, `soroban_upload`,
+    and `soroban_invoke` load.
+It accepts all of the options those modes accept, plus `payweight`, `sorobanuploadweight`, and `sorobaninvokeweight`.
+    These `weight` parameters determine the distribution of `pay`, `soroban_upload`, and `soroban_invoke` load with the likelihood of any generated transaction falling into each mode being determined by the mode's weight divided by the sum of all weights.

   Non-`create` load generation makes use of the additional parameters:
   * when a nonzero `spikeinterval` is given, a spike will occur every